 Before he completes his last act, Luke has the opportunity to say goodbye to his faithful droid R2D2, his sister Leia, and C3PO.
+(Once again, this feels much more like the Young Master Skywalker of the original trilogy.)
 Luke’s a changed man at this point.
 A sliver of the innocent farmboy remains, but in his final moments, Luke is at peace with the uncertain.
 He’s okay with not knowing what lies ahead — but he will still try.

 It takes the last of his strength and although it doesn’t produce the desired effect, Luke makes a “haunting” impression on Kylo Ren.
 He will mess with Ben Solo’s psyche from beyond the grave and attempt to catch his conscience.